 Best in PvE & Gambit

-- Polaris Lance (Energy, Scout, Exotic) – Complete the exotic quest Nascent Dawn.
+- Polaris Lance (Energy, Solar, Exotic) – Complete the exotic quest Nascent Dawn.

-- Transfiguration (Kinetic) – Random drop from completing encounters in the raid, Last Wish.
+- Trustee (Energy, Solar) – Possible drop from completing encounters in the Deep Stone Crypt raid.

 - Vision of Confluence (Energy, Solar) – Possible drop from completing encounters in the Vault of Glass raid.

 The big names as far as legendary scout rifles go haven’t changed too much in Beyond Light.
 One notable addition is Trustee which is a rapid-fire frame scout rifle that can also roll with Reconstruction, a unique raid perk that allows it to recharge ammo slowly over time even beyond its usual max capacity.
 Meaning just the base magazine size of 17 can eventually go all the way up to 34 with Reconstruction.
 Very nice!

 Exotics have been mixed up a little though.
 Symmetry is still good.
 It’s a little tricky to use as you need to land precision blows to build up a charge that stacks to 15.
 Then, hold the reload button and it switches a gun that shoots homing arc bolts that explode for high damage for 10 seconds once you start firing it.

 However, the big addition was Dead Man’s Tale, with the catalyst it is an extremely hard hitting sniper rifle that can do extremely high-damage both from far away through its sights, or up close with hip-fire.
 This guide from Ehroar shows off a sick PvE build that is very fun to use.

 Polaris Lance is also very good in the right situations.
 It’s pretty nice in Gambit in particular as you can very safely chip away at a primeval from a long distance while keeping an eye on any invaders coming your way.